Do the Digit Insurance

 • Additionally, this enhances your bed mobility and walking and standing conditions.

-• It strengthens the flexor muscles of your hip that weaken due to an inactive lifestyle.
+• It strengthens the flexor muscles of your hip, which weaken due to an inactive lifestyle.

-Sit on a high seated chair so that you don't require your hands as support when you stand up.
-You can always keep a chair in front for safety.
-Continue to sit and stand repeatedly.
+Sit on a high chair so your hands are not required to support you when standing up.
+You can always keep a chair in front for safety and continue to sit and stand repeatedly.
 Do this 10 times.

 • This workout will reduce your chances of getting imbalanced while getting up from the toilet seat.